 Introduction

 The Five point test (FPT), also known as the Design Fluency Test , is a cognitive assessment tool that measures an individual's ability to generate as many different/novel designs as possible within a certain amount of time, using a limited set of shapes and lines.
-The FPT has been used in research to investigate various aspects of cognitive functioning, such as executive function, working memory, and creative thinking.
-The advantage is that it is a standardized measure: The FPT has a standardized administration protocol and scoring system, which potentially increases the reliability of the test administration.
+The FPT has been used in research to investigate various aspects of cognitive functioning, such as executive functioning (such as strategy use), working memory, and creative thinking.
+The advantage is that it is a standardized measure: The FPT has a standardized administration protocol and scoring system, which potentially increases e.g., the reliability of the test administration.
 Based on research, the FPT is believed to be able to detect subtle cognitive changes within and differences in cognitive functioning among individuals.
 Also, given the fact that the instruction is relatively easy, it can be used across different populations, including children, adults, and older adults, making it a versatile tool.

-The traditional scoring is to give participants 90 seconds and then count all unique patterns and subtract the number of doubles.
+The traditional scoring is to give participants within a limited time interval (e.g., 90 seconds or in our case 180 seconds) and then count all unique patterns and subtract the number of doubles.

 We administrated this test among students at secondary school in Limburg who are in grade 3 and therefore typically 15 years of age.
+Although the test is traditionally administered on paper, we developed an online version of the FPT.
+This allows us to measure e.g., reaction times more precisely.

 Variables in main file (Ozdb_fivepoints_vo3_2019-2020_vo4_2020-2021.csv)